What is Rapid Rescoring and Should You Use It?

 The only thing a rapid rescore can accomplish is a faster update to your credit report.
 It won't resolve any outstanding errors in your credit report, ignore existing negative marks, or unnaturally inflate your credit score.

-If you're building toward a major purchase and worried about your credit coming up short, consider working with a nonprofit credit expert.
-Credit report reviews from MMI are a great way to start building better credit health.
+If you're building toward a major purchase and worried about coming up short, consider working with a nonprofit debt and credit expert.
+Credit counseling from MMI is a great way to take an unbiased look at your finances, create a debt repayment plan, and start building better credit health.
+And best of all, it's free and available 24/7, online and over the phone.